Local SEO: Strategies That Actually Work — The Unscripted SEO Podcast Guide

 Gerry White — VP of Growth, Mirador Local

 Gerry’s background spans enterprise SEO, newsjacking, and local trust signals — a combination that gives him one of the broader perspectives on local search in the library.
-His understanding of how the customer’s full journey intersects with local visibility — and why understanding that journey matters more than any single tactic — makes this one of the most strategically useful local SEO episodes on the show.

 Read the full episode →